abhjha/buildit-weatherapp/README.md

 1. All input boxes can be autosuggest that can populate suggestion in real time(server integration).
 2. UI that can catch attention.
 3. Code coverage is not 100% as of now.
 Make it 100%.
+4. Allowing the user to change the units of value shown(Kelvin,Celsius,Fahrenheit for temperature/ mph,kmph for windspeed).